 2- Write the following questions on small pieces of paper and put them in the bowl.

-- What is your favorite memory from 2014?
+- What is your favorite memory from this year?

-- What is the funniest thing that happened in 2014?
+- What is the funniest thing that happened this year?

 - What is the most important lesson you learned last year?